homsar/homsar.github.io/_posts/2025-08-22-japan-end-to-end.md

-If speed were slightly less of a concern and you wanted to experience the more comfortable Kyushu-exclusive [800-series Shinkansen][800kei], you could also take the Sakura 400 (departing 06:04) to Shin-Osaka, or take any Tsubame service and change in Hakata for the Nozomi instead of Shin-Osaka.
+If speed were slightly less of a concern and you wanted to experience the more comfortable Kyushu-exclusive [800-series Shinkansen][800kei], you could also take the Sakura 400 (departing 06:04), or any Tsubame service, and change in Hakata for the Nozomi instead of Shin-Osaka.

 ## Major Cities